Catholic University of Uruguay

 Fall semester (they call it 2nd): August to December

 Spring semester (they call it 1st): March to July

 Click here to see important dates

-Since this program is a University Exchange program you will pay OU tuition/fees and insurance to the OU Bursar and housing/meals/living expenses to the Catholic University of Uruguay.
+Since this program is a University Exchange program you will pay OU tuition/fees to the OU Bursar and housing/meals/living expenses to the Catholic University of Uruguay.

 There are number of scholarships available for study abroad students.
 Below is a partial list to get you started!

 - Presidential International Travel Fellowship - need based scholarship for airfare

 - Benjamin A. Gilman International Scholarship - a nationally competitive award for Pell grant recipients

 - Boren Award for International Study - nationally competitive award for study in an underrepresented destination.
 This scholarship has one application each year due in February so apply early for Spring programs!

 - LIVFund - study abroad scholarship for Latin America.
 Two scholarships are awarded each month and they accept applications year-round.